Starship Troopers - 1997

 The bland, fashion-model presentation of the lead actors was kind of funny.
 I think they were trying to do something serious with their parts, which seemed to be performed with dead earnestness, but Paul Verhoeven (the director) has them boxed into a cartoon set-up that only makes their efforts seem a bit foolish.
 Judging from the neo-nazi regalia everyone wears, Verhoeven is making some point about fascism and the military going together like peanut-butter and chocolate.
 But was Mussolini ever this dumb?

 In the 1930s film ALL QUIET ON THE WESTERN FRONT, the fresh, naiveté of the young soldiers serves to show how horrible it is that this innocence is destroyed so thoroughly - - in STARSHIP TROOPERS the recruits don't seem so much naivé and fresh as they seemed air-headed and oblivious to anything but themselves, and war and pressure does nothing but make the characters embrace this cartoon military all the harder.

-STARSHIP TROOPERS has excellent special effects.
+STARSHIP TROOPERS has excellent special effects [for 1997].
 The bugs are fairly distinct in their types, and the CGI is smooth.
 Some of the spacecraft footage looks like diminutive models instead of big space stations, and the coloring on some of the big beetles appears - - to me - - to be obviously digitally colored.
 Maybe this is from seeing the film blown up at 70mm size.
 Still, it is all a part of a less than serious vision put on the screen in every department except for the poor actors (Casper Van Dien, Denise Richards, Dina Meyer, Jake Busey, Neil Patrick Harris) who are not let in on the joke.

 The audience I saw the film with cheered, clapped and roared it's approval in certain key scenes.
 As I left the theatre I heard some comments: